JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-i-the-plan.md

 My last resort?
 Going back home to upstate NY.
 Yes, really.
 It baffles me sometimes why other students love going back home.
 Now, don’t get me wrong.
 I love my parents, I think my Dad’s *pai gu* (Chinese-style pork short ribs) knocks the socks off of any Chinese food at Yale, etc etc. The *real* problem is that my hometown lacks things to do, and even more importantly, *people* to do things with.

-**A Brief History Lesson**
+## **The Once-Proud Hometown of IBM**

-I come from a small town in upstate New York named Endicott.
-While my parents were born and raised in Zhejiang Province, mainland China, I was born and raised in the middle of rural America.
-Endicott (as part of the Binghamton metropolitan area) actually has some interesting historical fact points – it was the birthplace of IBM, the birthplace of the carousel, and the birthplace of the chicken spedie sandwich.
-It was once a thriving center of commerce, with 10,000 IBMers bringing their skills and business to the city.
-This was the Endicott that my parents lived in when they first arrived.
+I come from a small town in upstate New York called Endicott.
+While my parents were born and raised in Zhejiang Province, mainland China, I was born and raised in rural America.
+Endicott (and the Binghamton metropolitan area in general) actually has a really interesting history – it was the birthplace of IBM, the birthplace of the carousel, *and* the birthplace of the chicken spiedie sandwich.
+It was once a thriving center of commerce, with 10,000 IBMers showering their skills, business, and talents upon the city.
+This was the Endicott that existed when my parents arrived.

 ![Spiedie Fest Balloons](/images/spiedie_fest_binghamton.jpg "Binghamton, NY's Spiedie Fest")

-> ###### *Binghamton, NY's annual Spedie Fest, arguably the largest event of the year of the year.
-It brings in almost 100,000 visitors to the area each year.*
+> ###### *Binghamton, NY's annual Spiedie Fest, the largest local event of the year.
+It brings in almost 100,000 visitors annually.*

 ![Chicken Spiedie](/images/chicken_spiedie.jpeg)